EangamesUvA/SDAgroup0/README.md

 - `pandas` to extract and work with data.

 # Python
+The project is automatically tested using `python 3.13.3`.
 ## Style guide
 For the style guide you can look at this: [Style guide](https://peps.python.org/pep-0008/), but the main things to worry about: